coder-liyang/dnmp/README.md

     ```
     You may need use `sudo` before this command in Linux.

-    It is recommended to use shell scripts, which automatically create index.php files in the www/localhost directory.
+    It is recommended to use shell scripts, which automatically create index.php files in the www directory.

-    Otherwise you'll need to create your own PHP file in the localhost directory.
+    Otherwise you'll need to create your own PHP file in the www directory.

 5. Go to your browser and type `localhost`, you will see:

 ![Demo Image](./snapshot.png)

-The index file is located in `./www/site1/`.
+The index file is located in `./www/`.

 ### Other PHP version?
 Default, we start LATEST PHP version by using: